assertj/assertj-generator-gradle-plugin/README.md

 sourceSets {
   brokenGeneration {
     assertJ {
-      skip = true // no assertions will be generated for
+      skip = true // no assertions will be generated for "brokenGeneration" }
-                  // "brokenGeneration"
-      // other parameters follow, order of assignment of different
-      // parameters does not matter, like with gradle }
   }
-  test { }
 }
 ```